abeldesta/Image-Classifier/README.md

 ## Pipeline

-An issue I had to fix in the pipline was resizing because the images varied in pixel size and shape.
-So the pipeline would take in a folder of an artists images and resize all the image to the desired shape, which in this case was 100 x 100 x 3.
-Then to increase number of images the cnn would train on it would take those images and create 10 augmented images per image.

-For my model, I decided to classify three artists to start.
-I picked three artists with the most images in the dataset, Vincent Van Gogh, Edagr Degas, and Pablo Picasso.
+Because the source images differ in size and aspect ratio, the first step in my pipeline is standardized resizing: each painting is converted to an RGB tensor of 100 × 100 × 3.
+To expand the training set, the pipeline then generates ten augmented variants (e.g., random rotations, flips, and slight color shifts) for every original image.
+For the initial model, I focus on the three artists with the largest representation in the dataset—Vincent van Gogh, Edgar Degas, and Pablo Picasso—to ensure a robust proof of concept before scaling to all fifty classes.

 ### Pipeline Flow